opendihu/optimization/README.md

-# A cuboid muscle model
+# Bayesian Optimizaiton for a cuboid muscle model

 ## Setup
 - A dummy cuboid muscle geometry.